tmk/tmk_keyboard/tmk_core/doc/build.md

 If you use PJRC Teensy you don't need step 2 and 3 above, just get [Teensy loader][teensy-loader].

+If you use NixOS or the Nix package manager, just run `nix-shell`.

 ### 2. Download source
 You can find firmware source at github: